201005-reston-bigdata/training-code/week5/notes.md

 Amazon Web Services provides virtual machines and services built on top of them as a service, meaning you pay monthly/daily/hourly for the use of their computing machinery.
 Almost everything on AWS is built on top of EC2s, which stands for Elastic Compute Cloud and is like a virtual server.
 If you want a relational databse on AWS you can use RDS (Relational Database Service), which will get you your MySQL or similar database, managed by Amazon, running on an EC2 under the hood.
 If you want a Hadoop cluster on AWS you can use EMR (Elastic MapReduce), which will you a preconfigured and managed Hadoop cluster, running on EC2s under the hood.

 Another important component of AWS, used all other the place, is S3: Simple Storage Service.
-S3 lets your store objects in buckets on AMazon's servers.
+S3 lets your store objects in buckets on Amazon's servers.
 You can retrieve these objects yourself with access keys, or you make them public.
 You can tweak many setting relating to access and efficiency.
-Ultimately, S3 is kinda like good drive or similar -- we upload files to access them later or share them.
+Ultimately, S3 is kinda like google drive or similar -- we upload files to access them later or share them.
 S3 is important because it's common to write to s3 or read from s3 in many different contexts.

 We're seeing this term *elastic* in a few places.
 AWS's services are elastic meaning they can expand and contract, based on use.
 With EMR, we can set our cluster to expand/contract based on the amount of processing we're asking of it.
 This behaviour is configurable.
 The tagline is "scale out to meet demand, scale in to reduce costs" and is one of the major value propositions of the cloud.